-RebelBetting is a product for automatic detection of scalping opportunities on the betting market and for bet placement support.
+RebelBetting Arbitrage is a product for automatic detection of scalping opportunities on the betting market and for bet placement support.
 It is probably the oldest arbing software out there.
 Based in Sweden and on the market since 2008, RebelBetting has been an established name in the arbing space for many years now.
 The software offers some unique features, which help it differentiate itself from the others on the market, as you will find out below.
-But most importantly, RebelBetting remains a reliable provider of arbs, which makes it a viable solution for everyone willing to pursue a Arbitrage Betting or Technical Value Betting strategy.
+But most importantly, RebelBetting remains a reliable provider of arbs, which makes it a viable solution for everyone willing to pursue an Arbitrage Betting strategy.

 Who is it for?

-RebelBetting is perfect for anyone who is serious about doing Arbitrage Betting or Technical Value Betting.
-As I have written before, doing Arbitrage Betting or Technical Value Betting without the help of a tool identifying the “good” bets makes little sense.
+RebelBetting Arbitrage is perfect for anyone who is serious about doing Arbitrage Betting.
+As I have written before, doing Arbitrage Betting without the help of a tool identifying the “good” bets makes little sense.
 If you want to actually grow your bank with Arbitrage Betting, you need some sure bet/value bet finding software to support you and RebelBetting is an ideal tool for that.

 RebelBetting is a bit pricier than other alternatives on the market, which it compensates for with additional functionalities.
-It is indeed a better choice for punters with some Arbing and/or Value Betting experience, who can extract the most of what the product has to offer.
+It is indeed a better choice for punters with some arbing experience, who can extract the most of what the product has to offer.

 How does it work?